b-gyula/liquibase-groovy-dsl/README.md

 ## News
 ### Oct 1, 2025
-Release 4.1 adds **code completion and documentation** right @ script edit in IDEs with groovy support like IntelliJ IDEA, Eclipse and Netbeans.
+Release 4.1 adds **auto-complete and documentation** right @ script edit in IDEs with groovy support like IntelliJ IDEA, Eclipse and Netbeans.
-Auto complete works if the `BaseScript` type is defined as the first lines like this:
+Auto complete works if the `BaseScript` type is defined in the first lines like this:
 ```groovy
 @groovy.transform.BaseScript(GroovyScript)
 import liquibase.GroovyScript
 ```
 The file also needs to be is in the `src/main/` or similar folder where the IDE may treat it as part of the project's module, the liquibase-groovy-dsl jar is configured for.
 ![edit helpers](doc/code-helpers.gif "Title")

 **If the IDE does not show error during script editing, then no syntax error will occur later when the script excuted**, which greatly improves productivity.
 (Opposed to previous versions, where scripts were checked runtime only)
 ![](doc/code-edit-anim.gif "Title")

-- Error messages greatly improved: the script name + line and possible names / parameters added<br> e.g. in case a mistyped "createTable/**colum**" in file `changelogs/includerelative/pathinclude1.changelog.groovy` included from `changelogs/common.test.groovy`:<br>
->  `changeSet includerelative/pathinclude1::1::nvoxland: Unrecognized child element: 'colum' for 'createTable'!
-Valid elements are [column] @changelogs/includerelative/pathinclude1.changelog.groovy:7 @changelogs/common.test.groovy:616`

-instead of:
-> `ChangeSet '1': 'createTable' is not a valid child element of createTable changes`

 - known properties can be set with positional parameters. e.g.
 ```groovy